thisis-Solomon/movie-showtime-api/README.md

-# Movie Showtime API
+# Movie Showtime API Documentation

-The Movie Showtime API is a RESTful web service that allows you check out the movie you would want to see or is showing on your prefered Zambian cinemas.
-This API is based on the data scraped from [mydorpie.com](), a mobile-friendly search platform for Southern Africa that hosts the region's busiest independent movie guide with trailers, load-shedding schedules, weather and more.
+Welcome to the Movie Showtime API, a RESTful web service that provides information about movie showtimes in Zambian cinemas.
+This API is powered by data scraped from mydorpie.com, a leading mobile-friendly search platform for Southern Africa, offering a comprehensive movie guide, trailers, load-shedding schedules, weather, and more.

+## Overview
-You can use this API to:
+The Movie Showtime API enables you to:

-- Check for malls that have cinemas
+1. Check for malls that have cinemas.
-- Get information about cinema in a mall, such as name, address, phone number.
+2. Obtain information about cinemas in a mall, including name, address, and phone number.
-- Get information about movies in a cinema, such as title, rating, runtime, and showtimes
+3. Retrieve details about movies in a cinema, such as title, rating, runtime, and showtimes.
-- Get additional information about the movie such as genre, duration, stars, directors, release date
+4. Access additional information about a movie, including genre, duration, stars, directors, and release date.

-## How to use the API and Examples
+### Base URL
-The base URL for the API is `https://movieshowtimeapi.cyclic.app/api/`.
+The base URL for the API is [movieshowtimeapi](https://movieshowtimeapi.cyclic.app/api/).
 All requests and responses are in JSON format.

-The following endpoints are available:
+### Endpoints
+#### 1. /cinemas

-`/cinemas`: Returns a list of malls
+**Description:** Returns a list of malls with cinemas.

+Example Response:
 ```json
 {
   "count": 3,